-Jimmie Purvine - Chairman.
+Jimmie Purvine Chairman.
 Mr. Purvine was elected to the board in May 2005.
 For the past five years, he has been involved in the following agricultural enterprises: wheat, milo, soybeans, corn, silage, beans, cow/calf and stockers.
-He is a Board Member and past treasurer of the Dewey County Conservation District and is a former county committee member for Dewey Farm Service Agency.
+He is a board member of the Dewey County Conservation District.
 His term expires in 2014.
 Ronald W. White Vice Chairman.
 Mr. White has been a member of the board since June 1988.
 For the past five years he has been involved in the following agricultural enterprises: corn and wheat.
-He is a director of Tri County Electric, a provider of electric power for the Oklahoma Panhandle and surrounding states and was the owner of R & K Trailers LLC, which did lease livestock trailers to Brent White Transportation LLC.
+He is a director of Tri County Electric, a provider of electric power for the Oklahoma Panhandle and surrounding states.
 His term expires in 2015.
-Bobbie Apple - Director.
+Director.
 Mr. Apple has been a member of the board since May 1992.
-For the past five years he has been involved in the following agricultural enterprises: cow/calf, stockers and taking cattle in on a gain basis.
+For the past five Bobbie Apple years he has been involved in the following agricultural enterprises: cow/calf, stockers and taking cattle in on a gain basis.
 He is part owner and operator of Hitching Post Bed and Breakfast and log cabins in Kenton, which is a bed and breakfast plus hunting lease business; and is a board member of the Cimarron Memorial Hospital, a community hospital.
 His term expires in 2014.
-Ken Gore - Director.
-Mr. Gore has been a member of the board since November 1997.
-For the past five years he has been involved in the following agricultural enterprises: wheat, hay production, cow/calf, stockers and taking cattle in on a gain basis.
-His term expires in 2013.
-James E. Hardy - Director.
+James E. Hardy Director.
 Mr. Hardy has been a member of the board since September 1986.
 For the past five years he has been involved in wheat and hay production, cow/calf, registered Angus cattle and stocker cattle.
 He retired in April 2011 as the Activities Officer II at the William S. Key Correctional Facility, a minimum security prison.
 His term expires in 2014.
-Kenton Javorsky Director.
+Director.
 Mr. Javorsky has been a member of the board since November 2009.
-For the past five years he has been involved in the following agricultural enterprises: wheat, cotton, milo, sesame, cow-calf and custom cotton harvesting and some custom planting.
-He is President of Welderson Farms Inc, a family farming operation; part owner of A&K Skid Steer Service, a cedar tree removal business; on the Board of Directors of Midwest Farmer's Coop, a cotton gin, feed, fertilizer and fuel coop; and board chairman of the Western Oklahoma Christian School, a private elementary school in Clinton.
+For the Kenton Javorsky past five years he has been involved in the following agricultural enterprises: wheat, cotton, milo, sesame, cow-calf and custom cotton harvesting and some custom planting.
+He is President of Welderson Farms Inc, a family farming operation; part owner of A&K Skid Steer Service, a cedar tree removal business; board chairman of the Western Oklahoma Christian School, a private elementary school in Clinton; and was formerly on the Board of Directors of Midwest Farmer's Coop, a cotton gin, feed, fertilizer and fuel coop.
 His term will expire in 2015.
+Dennie Jenkins Director.
+Mr. Jenkins was first elected to the board in 2013.
+For the past five years he has been involved in the following agricultural enterprises: Registered Angus cattle, He is secretary-treasurer of OK&T Angus Breeders wheat and seed cleaning.
+Association, an association to merchandise registered Angus cattle; member-secretary for the Ellis County Farm Bureau, and a past director of Northwest Cattlemen's Foundations.
+His term expires in 2016.
 Jimmie Musick Director.
 Mr. Musick has been a member of the board since September 1988.
-For the past five years he has been involved in the following agricultural enterprises: wheat, alfalfa hay, cotton, milo, corn and stocker cattle.
+For the past five years he has been involved in the following agricultural enterprises: wheat, alfalfa hay, cotton, sorghum, milo, corn and stocker cattle.
 He is owner of Musick Farms, a family farming operation and an order buyer for Cross Roads Livestock; owner of Musick and Varner Funeral Home, LLC, a funeral home business located in Cordell and Sentinel.
-He is on the board of National Wheat Growers Foundation, past president of Oklahoma Wheat Growers, Chairman of Washita County Health Board, Chairman of the Washita County

-Excise Board, and is currently a member of and in 2009 was Chairman of the former U.S. AgBank, FCB Stockholders Advisory Council now CoBank.
-His term expires in 2013.
+He is Chairman of the Board of National Wheat Growers Foundation, past president of Oklahoma Wheat Growers, Chairman of the Washita County Excise Board, and in 2009 was Chairman of the former U.S. AgBank, FCB Stockholders Advisory Council now CoBank, and is a former member of the Washita County Health Board.
+His term expires in 2016.